HeronErin/rug-clone/README.md

 ```

 The precision to use for the result depends on the requirements of the
 algorithm being implemented.
-Here `c` is created with a precision of
+Here `z` is created with a precision of
 45.

 In these two examples, we could have left out the `incomplete`